What a lawyer believes can be as important as what he knows. The Houston Chronicle describes Mark as a "philosopher/criminal defense attorney."

 This is not to say that what a lawyer knows is unimportant.
 Mark has been practicing criminal-defense law since 1995; Jennifer joined him in 1997 (if you think that "combined years in criminal-defense practice" is a meaningful number—it is not, since each lawyer's experience is her own—you'll have to figure it out yourself).

 Mark is board certified in criminal law by the Texas Board of Legal Specialization.
 (And he makes fun of that board certification here.)
 He is rated 10.0/10 by Avvo.com and peer reviewed AV-Preeminent by Martindale-Hubbell.
-Mark has been named one of the top criminal lawyers in Houston by HTexas Magazine.
-He is also a past president of the Harris County Criminal Lawyers Association, and has been invited by criminal-defense lawyers' groups to teach topics from jury selection to opening statements to ethics to closing argument.
+Mark is also a past president of the Harris County Criminal Lawyers Association, and has been invited by criminal-defense lawyers' groups to teach topics from jury selection to opening statements to ethics to closing argument.
+In 2015 Mark received a "Lawyer of the Year" award from the Harris County Criminal Lawyers Association, and a "Pro Bono Lawyer of the Year" award from the Texas Criminal Defense Lawyers Association.

 Mark is, however, most proud of the many great reviews (sixty-three and counting) he gets from clients who he has helped with their criminal cases.